-Scope and Contents This collection consists of Andrew Thomas’s (b.
+Overview Andrew Thomas (b.
+1939) is an American composer recognized for his works for marimba, his relationship with Chinese musical culture, and his cultivation of embodiment and theatricality in his works.
+This collection consists of Andrew Thomas’s (b.
 1939) scores -- both published and unpublished -- as well as material relating to the scores, including poems used for song lyrics or research accumulated for commissions.
-The materials date from 1956 through 1990, with the bulk of the materials dating from 1960 to 1985.
-Many of the scores are not listed in his catalogue and thus present a body of composition not ordinarily apparent to musicians and researchers.
-Altogether, the papers record the...
+The materials date from 1956 through 1990, with the bulk of the materials dating...

 Overview George Sturm (b.
 March 13, 1930) is a German-born American music publisher and author.
 The George Sturm correspondence collection covers the period from 1965 through 1997 and consists of 45 pieces of correspondence received by Sturm from numerous notable Americans and Europeans from the worlds of music and art.